sophos/PS.Machine_Health/README.md

 Alerts have also been added to the report
 The config file allows other data to be added to the report as required

+v2024.12
+Changed to a new versioning scheme
+Fixed an issue where all machines would be reported even if only broken machines was seletected Added the option to report on machines in Adaptive Attack Protection.
+This is in beta.
+It slows the script down a lot, seriously, a lot.

 v2.20
 Fixed an issue when the script was run against a Sophos Central Enterprise Dashboard